-The Vermont All-Payer Accountable Care Organization (ACO) Model ("the Model") is a health care reform initiative that enables the three main payers of health care in Vermont-Medicaid, Medicare, and commercial insurance-to pay for health care differently than through fee-forservice reimbursement.
-It is based on an agreement between the State and the federal Centers for Medicare and Medicaid Services (CMS) and is intended to transition Vermont's current provider reimbursement system to a more flexible and predictable value-based system that rewards positive health outcomes.
+The Vermont All-Payer Accountable Care Organization (ACO) Model ("the Model") is a healthcare reform initiative that enables the three main payer types of healthcare in Vermont (e.g., commercial insurers, Medicaid, and Medicare) to pay for healthcare differently than through fee-for-service reimbursement.
+It is based on an agreement between the State and the U.S. Centers for Medicare and Medicaid Services (CMS) and is intended to transition Vermont's current provider reimbursement system to a more flexible and predictable value-based system that rewards positive health outcomes.
 The Model builds on the work of the Blueprint and Vermont's ACO programs.
-The agreement with CMS contains a quality framework organized around three overarching population health goals: improving access to primary care, reducing deaths from suicide and drug overdose, and reducing the prevalence and morbidity of chronic disease.
-Many of the measures in the quality framework are incorporated into this profile; they are noted with an asterisk (\).
+The agreement with CMS contains a quality framework organized around three overarching population health goals: (1) improving access to primary care, (2) reducing deaths from suicide and drug overdose, and (3) reducing the prevalence and morbidity of chronic disease.
+Many of the measures in the quality framework are incorporated into the HSA profiles and are designated with an asterisk ().

-The HSA Profiles combine data from all major payer types (i.e., commercial, Medicaid, and Medicare) and include selected measures performed by Onpoint as well as ACO payment and reporting measures, clinical information from the Blueprint Clinical Registry, and behavioral measures based on the Behavioral Risk Factor Surveillance System (BRFSS).
+The HSA Profiles combine data from all major payer types (i.e., commercial, Medicaid, and Medicare) and include selected measures prepared by Onpoint as well as ACO payment and reporting measures, clinical information from the Blueprint Clinical Registry, and behavioral measures based on the Behavioral Risk Factor Surveillance System (BRFSS).

-Each member's data was assigned to one of Vermont's 13 HSAs based on the location of the Blueprint primary care practice to which they were attributed.
+Each member's data was assigned to one of Vermont's 13 HSAs based on the location of the Blueprint primary care practice to which the member was attributed.
 These profiles, therefore, represent information about Vermont residents that received their primary care at Blueprint participating practices.
-The profiles make use of the same data structure as the adult Blueprint Practice Profiles, completed in November 2017, which included data for Vermont residents, ages 18 years and older, who were attributed to a Blueprint practice and enrolled in commercial health plans, Medicaid enrollees for whom Medicaid was the primary payer, and Medicare enrollees for whom Medicare was the primary payer.
 Each HSA was compared to the statewide average for all Blueprint practices.

 Two types of HSA profiles were generated: adult (ages 18 years and older) and pediatric (ages 1-17 years).
-The adult profiles include members with commercial payers as primary, members with Medicaid as primary, and members with Medicare as primary.
+The adult profiles include members with commercial payers as primary, members with Medicaid as primary, Medicare Advantage enrollees, and members with Medicare as primary.
 The pediatric profiles include members with commercial payers as primary and members with Medicaid as primary.

 Rates of expenditure and utilization were adjusted for differences in population risk between HSAs.
 These adjustments were based on demographic and health status indicators.
-Additional enhancements were made in the risk-adjustment for the Medicaid and Medicare populations within each practice.
+Additional enhancements were made in the risk adjustment for the Medicaid and Medicare populations within each practice.
 Expenditure and utilization measures were capped for outliers in the data using the 99th percentile for each measure.
 This capping was done at the statewide level, not at the individual HSA level.

 Expenditures were measured based on the allowed amount on claims, which includes both the plan payments and the member's out-of-pocket payments (i.e., deductible, coinsurance, and copayments).
 Because pricing may vary in Vermont, a standardized Resource Use index (RUI) was included to measure aggregate resource consumption across all components of care (i.e., inpatient, outpatient facility, professional, and pharmacy).
-The RUI has been risk adjusted for each practice to the statewide rate of total utilization.
-An RUI of 1.00 would indicate total utilization the same as the statewide average, while an RUI of 1.06 would indicate total utilization 6% higher than statewide average and an RUI of 0.94 would indicate total utilization 6% lower than the statewide average.
+The RUI has been risk-adjusted for each practice to the statewide rate of total utilization.
+An RUI of 1.00 would indicate total utilization the same as the statewide average, while an RUI of 1.06 would indicate total utilization that was 6% higher than statewide average, and an RUI of 0.94 would indicate total utilization that was 6% lower than the statewide average.